 In 2003, an inquest found low fuel was to blame for the crash and heavy fog had been a significant factor.

 |File photo taken by Phil M ©|

-Pictured above is the Capricorn Helicopter Rescue Service's current chopper - Babcock Mission Critical Services Australasia (ex Australian Helicopters) operated Bell 412EP VH-EPR - departing from the Service's Rockhampton Airport base as "Rescue 300".
+Pictured above is one of the Capricorn Helicopter Rescue Service's current choppers - Babcock Mission Critical Services Australasia operated Bell 412EP VH-EPR - departing from the Service's Rockhampton Airport base as "Rescue 300".

-Although, it should noted that in recent times, fellow Babcock Bell 412EP helicopter VH-VAU has taken over operating out of Rocky as "Rescue 300" while VH-EPR has been undergoing maintenance interstate.
+Although, it should noted that in recent times, fellow Babcock Bell 412EP helicopter VH-VAU has seemingly joined the CHRS fleet as an operational 'spare' helicopter with it sometimes also noted operating also as "Rescue 300".